 In a nutshell, CBD oil for sleep may be quite helpful for dealing with insomnia and related sleep disorders.
 However, most scientists agree that this issue requires more trials, clinical texts, placebo-based experiments, and testing the combination of CBD with psychological support for patients suffering from sleep disorders.
 At the moment, speaking about CBD for sleep, we can be guided by the following scientific data.

 This research dwells on potential CBD efficiency for improving parasomnia (or rapid eye movement (REM) sleep behavior disorder) in patients with Parkinson’s disease.
 The latter disease refers to a mainly genetic, age-provoked, and irreversible condition that leads to significant changes in the nervous system and muscle activity.
 Parkinson’s sufferers are especially prone to sleep changes since the work of the brain deteriorates and the body needs more time to have a full rest.
-According to the research, CBD might be helpful for some relief.
+According to the research, CBD sleep aid may bring some relief.

 This study is based entirely on user data.
 For three years, a group of users has been using cannabis flower-derived products to improve sleep and recording the results in a special mobile application.
 The results showed positive changes in 95% of users – they reported at least one significant improvement in sleep.
 10% also reported some side effects.